 Does your company provide condition assessment services to your clients?
-When was the last time your customers had an accurate understanding of the corrosion levels on the surface of their reinforcement?
-It’s strongly advised that annual and even semi-annual testing take place so they can understand the condition of their rebar over time and estimate the remaining service-life.
-Take your client satisfaction to the next level by expanding your condition assessment services today with the award-winning iCOR® device.
+When was the last time your customers understood the corrosion levels on the surface of their reinforcement?
+It is strongly advised that annual and even semi-annual testing take place so they can understand the condition of their rebar over time and estimate the remaining service life.
+Take your client satisfaction to the next level by expanding your condition assessment services today with the award-winning corrosion assessment tool called the iCOR®.

 What Is Concrete Corrosion and Why Is It a Problem?

-Reinforced concrete structures must be tested annually, or even semi-annually to detect and prevent corrosion.
+Reinforced concrete structures must be tested annually, or even semi-annually to detect and prevent corrosion with a good-quality corrosion assessment tool.
 As these structures get older, the risk of corrosion in reinforcing steel continues to increase.
 This is especially important since a large number of structures were built using reinforced concrete between the 1950s and 1970s.
 Consequently, these structures require more frequent testing and repairs to eliminate damage and slow down the corrosion process.

 Assessing Rebar Corrosion in Concrete Structures

 How are your clients currently monitoring corrosion in reinforced concrete?
-Does it involve drilling a hole in their structure, sticking a probe in, and using a logger to collect data that needs to be analyzed offsite?
-This process takes days, even weeks, just to measure concrete corrosion in ONE structure, and often it is discovered that it’s too late to repair the damage.
+Does it involve drilling a hole in their structure?
+Sticking a probe in?
+Or maybe using a logger to collect data that needs to be analyzed offsite?
+This process takes days and even weeks just to measure concrete corrosion in ONE structure.
+Often, it is discovered that it is too late to repair the damage.
 In addition to time spent, destructive techniques can damage the overall structural integrity, especially if the concrete is not repaired properly.

 Do you offer your customers alternative methods of testing rebar corrosion?
-Your customers can detect damage early and predict the rate of future deterioration of their structures in seconds, using Giatec’s iCOR® device and patented Connectionless Electrical Pulse Response Analysis (CEPRA) technology.
+Your customers can detect damage early and predict the rate of future deterioration of their structures in seconds, using Giatec’s corrosion assessment tool, iCOR®, with patented Connectionless Electrical Pulse Response Analysis (CEPRA) technology.

 What is iCOR?
 Giatec’s Non-destructive Concrete Corrosion Monitoring